MichaelZhdanov/Auth-service/readme.md

-Use build-all to build and start project for the first time on single machine.
-Docker and docker-compose are required.

-down-all for stopping, start-all for starting.
+Use 2 servers and docker-compose on them for each node.

 If fetching dependencies from Russian IP address, VPN/proxy might me required on certain steps :-(